 Not far along, we came to a side road and asked a bent old man working in his garden, whether it was the one on the map that we wanted to take.
-Having hobbled inside to get his spectacles, he confirmed that it was, so we did.
+Having hobbled inside to get his spectacles, he confirmed that it was, so we took it.

-It was a hilly little road from nowhere to nowhere, so small that at one point we took the driveway into a farm, mistaking it for the public road.
+It was a hilly little road from nowhere to nowhere, so small that at one point we followed a driveway into a farm, mistaking it for the public road.

 As we climbed we had increasing views over the rich, placid countryside and the villages along the main road.
 We passed under a hissing high-tension power line, turned right and ascended to the village of Madranges, which was written in such big letters on the map that we were sure we would find a bar there.
 We were wrong.